defnethecoder/DSA210-PROJECT/README.md

 ## Dataset

 This project integrates multiple open datasets for a comprehensive analysis.
+Mentioned datasets are available under the file "data"

 ### 1. European Election Data (EED / ParlGov)
 The European Election Database and ParlGov provide country-year-level election results across Europe.
 The dataset includes variables such as country, year, party name, vote share, and party family.
 It is used to measure right-wing vote share as the dependent variable.
+Dataset Name: "Election.csv"

 ### 2. World Uncertainty Index (WUI)
 The World Uncertainty Index, developed by Ahir, Bloom, and Furceri (IMF, 2024), is a text-based measure of national uncertainty extracted from Economist Intelligence Unit country reports.
 It includes country, quarter, and uncertainty index variables and covers the period 1996–2024 (converted to annual averages).
 The dataset is publicly available through the IMF.
+Dataset Name: "WUI Europe (3).csv"

-### 3. Enrichment Variables (migration rates or economic indexes)
+### 3. Enrichment Variables (migration rates)
+The dataset is taken from EuroStat, which a statistics devolopment by EU.
+Dataset Name: "migration.csv"

 ---